The gradient flow of the potential energy on the space of arcs: Introduction

 Let us briefly comment on the difficulties and main ideas used in the proofs.
 Firstly, the evolutionary system \eqref{eq:whip} is nonlinear due to the constraint $|\p_s\eta|=1$, and it is parabolic merely provided $\sigma> 0$.
 The Lagrange multiplier $\sigma(t,\cdot)$ is formally determined by a nonlinear ODE involving $|\p_{ss}\eta(t,\cdot)|^2$ with Dirichlet-Neumann boundary condition (cf. Section \ref{s:gf}).
 Secondly, by exploring the geodesic convexity of the energy functional it is possible to show that the condition $\sigma\geq 0$ is preserved along the trajectories of our gradient flow, making the problem formally parabolic.
 However, the parabolicity is degenerate at the boundary (recall the boundary condition $\sigma(t,0)=0$) and possibly also in the interior.
 Thirdly, there are some intrinsic obstructions to regularity of solutions (cf. Section \ref{s:gf}).

+Several related gradient flows of inextensible strings were studied in \cite{Koi96,Ok07,O08,OS10,Oel11,Oel14}.
+In those papers, additional fourth-order terms coming from the bending energy appear, which help to secure non-degenerate parabolicity of the equations and decrease the difficulties created by the Lagrange multiplier $\sigma$.

-Although the induced geodesic distance on $\mathcal{A}$ is not degenerate \cite{Preston-2012}, literally nothing is known about the corresponding metric space.
-In particular, we do not expect it to be a complete metric space since the Riemannian metric is weak, cf. \cite{BBM14}, and such issues are non-trivial even for strong metrics \cite{BV16}.
-Moreover, arbitrarily small pieces of geodesics might be non-minimizing \cite{Preston-2012}, so it is plausible that $\mathcal{A}$ is not a geodesic space (in the sense that any two points can be joined by a constant-speed minimizing geodesic).
-These peculiarities make the general theory of metric gradient flows \cite{AGS08} hardly applicable to wellposedness of our problem.
+The induced Riemannian distance on $\mathcal{A}$ is not degenerate \cite{Preston-2012}.
+However, we do not expect $\mathcal{A}$ to be a complete metric space since the Riemannian metric is weak, cf. \cite{BBM14}, and such issues are non-trivial even for strong metrics \cite{BV16}.
+Moreover, arbitrarily small pieces of geodesics might be non-minimizing \cite{Preston-2012}, so it is plausible that $\mathcal{A}$ is not a geodesic space (in the sense that any two points can be joined by a constant speed metric geodesic).
+These peculiarities make the general theory of metric gradient flows \cite{AGS08} hardly applicable to wellposedness and long-time behaviour of our problem.

 Our idea is to construct a suitable family of $L^2$-gradient flows on the ambient flat Hilbert space, which relax the constraint and at the same time approximate the original gradient flow on the manifold $\mathcal{A}$.
+Our approximation is totally different from the penalty method used in \cite{Oel14} for a related fourth-order flow.
 We show that the solutions to the approximation problems satisfy uniform energy and pointwise estimates (cf. Section \ref{s:approximation}).
 Furthermore, we are able to recover the constraint $|\p_s\eta|=1$ in a weak sense in the limit, and obtain a generalized solution to the original system.
 We point out that the Bakry-Emery strategy \cite{villani03topics,AGS08} is not applicable (cf. Section \ref{s:gf}) for the proof of exponential decay of the relative energy $E(\eta(t))-E(\eta_\infty)$, but we manage to prove the inequality between the relative energy and its dissipation in a different way.